Good to know and travel safely in Sicily

 European citizens have health care guaranteed by the European Health Insurance Card (EHIC), which gives them the right to receive all necessary treatment, including non-emergency care.

-Anyone who is not a European citizen in Italy is temporarily entitled to hospital care in case of the need for urgent or essential treatment.
+Anyone who is not a European citizen in Italy is temporarily entitled to hospital care if urgent or essential treatment is needed.

-Emergency rooms and hospitals are generally very crowded places at all hours, with overburdened emergency personnel.
-If you need a doctor for smaller matters, it is quicker in terms of time to look for a private clinic or doctor.
+Emergency rooms and hospitals are crowded at all hours, with overburdened emergency personnel.
+If you need a doctor for smaller matters, looking for a private clinic or doctor is quicker.

 THE BEST BEACHES IN SICILY